 The Court of Protection1 has the power to execute a new will2 in respect of a person lacking capacity3.
 However no will may be made under this power at a time when P has not reached 184.

 The will may make any provision (whether by disposing of property or exercising a power or otherwise) which could be made by a will executed by P if he had capacity to make it5.
-If the court makes an order or gives directions requiring or authorising a person ('the authorised person') to execute a will on behalf of P6, any will executed in
+If the court makes an order or gives directions requiring or authorising a person ('the authorised person') to execute a will

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.